-Material and technical supply.
-Microscopes, magnifying glass, permanent macro preparations, temporary and permanent micro preparations.
-Tables, schemes.
-Invasive animals, Freshly obtained faeces from them, all that is necessary for carrying out a coproscopic study by the method of Fuleborn.
+anent macro preparations, temporary and permanent micro preparations.
+Tables schen nes.
+In vasive animals, Freshly obtained faeces from them, all that is nec sessary for carrying out a coproscopic study by the method of Fuleborn. " 20 p.
+Signatures: Student Lecturer